gradio-app/gradio/guides/wrapping-layouts.md

 ### LayoutBase class

 - This class is going to be the base class for the layout classes we are going to wrap.
-For example for ```gradio.layouts.Row``` layout, we are going to wrap it to the `RowLayout` class and this class is going to inherit from the ```LayoutBase``` class.
+For example; for ```gradio.layouts.Row``` layout, we are going to wrap it with the `RowLayout` class and this class is inherited from the ```LayoutBase``` class.
 - The `LayoutBase` class has four variables.
-Let's write them and the constructor:
+Let's write them and the implementation of the constructor:

 ```python
 class LayoutBase: